Walks Around Opotiki and the Waioeka Gorge

 For a backcountry hike in the Waioeka Gorge, take the Nikau and Kotepato Tracks.
 Walk from Redpath Road across private farmland and native bush following streams to the Kotepato Hut (2-3 hours one way).
 Alternatively, walk from Redpath Road to the Nikau Hut following the Waioeka River.
 Be aware that there are some river and stream crossings in these walks so avoid these tracks after heavy rainfall.

-Location: 47km down the Waioeka Gorge from Opotiki, located near the Manganuku Camping Area.
+Location: 47km (29 miles) down the Waioeka Gorge from Opotiki, located near the Manganuku Camping Area.

 Finally, the biggest mission hike near Opotiki is the Moanui, Tawa and Koranga Tracks down the Waioeka Gorge.
 Starting from the Moanui Valley Road, take the track skirting the Koranga River and cross the swingbridge to the Koranga Forks Hut (2 hours for this first section).